 Dr. Tom Bradicich

 Tom led the team to incept HPE’s first corporate IoT Strategy, and launched the GL™ and Edgeline™ hardware and software product lines as HPE’s first line of rugged systems expressly designed for the IoT and Intelligent Edge.
-And, the OTLink product line, entering HPE for the first time in the Operational Technology (OT) and IoT Platform SW businesses.
+And, the OTLink product line, entering HPE for the first time in the Operational Technology (OT) and IoT Platform software businesses.
 He serves as an advisor to his companies’ corporate legal teams on acquisitions, IP, and business contracts.

-Tom is active in marketing and external messaging, including incepting and driving technical marketing events, and conceived the trademarks HPE Edgeline™ Systems, IBM xArchitecture™ Systems, IBM MXT™ Memory, and National Instruments Big Analog Data™ Solutions.
+Tom is active in marketing and external messaging, incepting and driving technical marketing events, and conceived the trademarks HPE Edgeline™ Systems, IBM xArchitecture™ Systems, IBM MXT™ Memory, and National Instruments Big Analog Data™ Solutions.
 He frequently consults with marketing and sales, and develops and delivers sales content and training.

-Active in mentoring, Tom served as the executive sponsor for the IBM Women Inventors Network and is an advisor to WomenInCloud.com.
-He is an HPE Young Employees Network sponsor, and serves on the advisory boards of the AI company SparkCognition and the University of Florida.
+Active in mentoring, Tom served as the executive sponsor for the IBM Women Inventors Network, is an advisor to WomenInCloud.com, and an exeutive sponsor for the HPE Young Employees Network.

 © IoT Community’s IoT Slam Live 2019 Internet of Things Conference